ClojureBridge/organizing/Hosting-venue-questions.md

 * Would they prefer that we throw out any left over food?
 Or wrap it and leave it in the fridge for any of their people?

 ### Plug
 * When would they like to have a plug?
 (Friday night?
 Saturday Morning?)
+Would they like to make a recruiting pitch too?
 * Will they have some of their people attending to do this?
 * If no, do they have any specific projects they would like us to mention when we’re giving the plug?
+* Would they like to provide company-branded stickers for Installfest?
+* Would they like to provide any other promotional shwag, such as company t-shirts, buttons, etc?

 ### [[Back to pre-workshop tasks|Pre workshop tasks]]